Huji-Bezalel-Advanced-Unity/alon-uzan-boss-fight/README.md

 # Clash Of Monsters

->### Clash Of Monsters is a strategy game in which each player choose his troops and uses them wise in order to defeat Warrok
+>### Clash Of Monsters is a 2D strategy game in which each player choose his troops wiselly in order to defeat Warrok

 **Game Mechanics**

 ---
-Each player is granted by certain amount of money. in order to defeat Warrok the player must destroy the fence around him and then kill him.
-The player can choose between three kinds of troops, each with his own advantages and disadvantages.
-Each troop has its own price so the player must think carefully when choosing troops.
-One can by as many troops as he wants as long as he has enough money in his bank.
+Each player is granted by certain amount of money. in order to defeat Warrok the player must destroy the fence around him and then kill him. <br><br>
+**How To Do It?**
+1. Choosing a troop, each with his own advantages and disadvantages.
+2. Left click on the mouse in the desireable place on the screen to spawn the troop.<br>

+**NOTE:** Each troop has its own price so the player must think carefully when choosing troops.

 **Boss Mechanics**